Hugh Burton

 Electronic energy levels in molecules are conventionally considered as real-valued and discrete, giving “ground” and “excited” states.
 However, if we mathematically extend our equations to complex numbers — known as analytic continuation — we find that ground and excited states become unified as one continuous energy surface: a Riemann surface.
 In fact, discrete energy levels only arise by restricting our perspective to real numbers.
 These remarkable continuous energy surfaces allow a ground-state wave function to be continuously evolved into an excited-state wave function by following a well-defined pathway in the complex-plane.
 We have discovered the first examples of such pathways within electronic structure theory and we investigating how they can be used to locate state-specific representations of excited states.

 We are also interested in the fundamental properties of non-Hermitian extensions to electronic structure methods and how this affects their behaviour on the real axis.
 For example, the convergence of perturbation theory is controlled by the location of non-Hermitian degeneracies in the complex plane.
+We have shown how the position of these degeneracies varies for weak or strong electron correlation at both zero- and finite-temperature perturbation theory, and how this complex mathematical structure is related to thermodynamic quantum phase transitions.
 Furthermore, we have discovered that combined parity-time symmetry in electronic structure can enforce real-valued energies, even for complex non-Hermitian wave functions.
 We believe that understanding these fundamental properties will allow entirely new electronic structure approximations to be developed.

 Learn More: